Video summary

 That's the expression we're going to look at today: on the spur of the moment.

-Au pif is an expression that means randomly.
+Au pif is an expression meaning at random.

 When I ask you to pick three cards at random, I'm asking you to pick three cards blind, at complete random.